Killing of Dilawar: Internment

 Dilawar and the three passengers were loaded into a truck by the milita and first driven to Camp Salerno.
 U.S. troops took custody of the four men and ordered them to lie down near a chain-link fence outside as armed soldiers came out of the base to restrain their wrists and ankles with plastic handcuffs.
 They were left in this position for several hours, with some soldiers throwing rocks at them and laughing.
 After spending a night outside, tied-up and unable to sleep, a doctor examined Dilawar and reported that he was tired and suffering from headaches, but otherwise healthy.

 Between 1 and 5 December 2002, the four detainees were flown to Bagram Theater Internment Facility, spending the four-day duration restrained and in hooding.
 After a medical check-up, the men were ordered to dress in orange prison jumpsuits and forced into a chain-link fence holding cell, containing ten to fifteen other people.
 Guards ordered the prisoners not to speak to each other and not look at U.S. soldiers under threat of multiple-hour disciplinary punishment.
-Passenger Parkhudin recalled that Dilawar had been visibly terrified since his arrest and remained so as he witnesses the punishment of other detainees, which included "forced standing" in a stress position and forced staring into flashlights.
+Passenger Parkhudin recalled that Dilawar had been visibly terrified since his arrest and remained so as he witnessed the punishment of other detainees, which included "forced standing" in a stress position and forced staring into flashlights.
 Eventually, each prisoner was assigned a small cell, designed so that the occupant could neither fully stand up or lie down.